kerberos-io/machinery/README.md

 ## Machinery

 [**The machinery**](https://doc.kerberos.io/opensource/introduction) is the processing engine of Kerberos Open Source.
 It's an image processing framework, written in C++, who benefits from other third party libraries (OpenCV, etc).
-It takes images from the type of camera (USB-, IP- or RPi-camera) you've configured in the configuration files and executes one ore more algorithms and post-processes (e.g. save a snapshot).
+It takes images from the type of camera (USB-, IP- or RPi-camera) you've configured in the configuration files and executes one or more algorithms and post-processes (e.g. save a snapshot).
 The configuration files allow you to define the type of camera, post-processes, conditions and much more; it's highly configurable.
 It's important to note that the machinery, out-of-the-box, can handle only one camera at a time.

 ## How does it work?